-I am a Digital Education and Enhancement Consultant in the Office for Digital Learning, at Ulster University, wandering around the labyrinth of education generally enjoying getting lost and exploring my way through in an unconventional manner.
+Previous to this I was a Digital Education and Enhancement Consultant in the Office for Digital Learning, at Ulster University, where I led on digital accessibility and creative approaches to engaging students in online spaces.

 My professional journey has involved a Pharmacology degree from the University of Edinburgh, a Masters in Computer Based Learning from Queen’s and a Diploma from the University of Edinburgh in Digital Education.
 I am a Senior Fellow of the Higher Education Academy and proud CMALT holder and lead assessor.
 My education journey continues with a PhD focusing on Reflective Practice in Medical Education, at the University of Edinburgh starting out in autumn 2018.